Murder of Patricia Allen: Allen's relationship with McGregor

-The pair met at McGill University while Allen was studying law and McGregor studying philosophy.
+The pair met at McGill University while Allen was studying law and McGregor was studying philosophy.
 After graduation they married and moved to Ottawa.
 Their relationship was described as rocky by family and friends, as they frequently fought and McGregor was perceived as jealous and possessive.
-By 1990 they bought a home and Allen was working as a lawyer with Revenue Canada.
+By 1990, they bought a home and Allen was working as a lawyer with Revenue Canada.

-During this time McGregor bounced between jobs, working as a reporter in Halifax and Montreal, as a media spokesperson for the Canadian Pharmaceutical Association and in the federal government.
+During this period, McGregor frequently changed jobs.
+He worked as a reporter in Halifax and Montreal, as a media spokesperson for the Canadian Pharmaceutical Association and within the federal government.
 In the fall of 1990, McGregor started a Master of Public Administration at Carleton University while Allen supported him financially.
-In the summer of 1991 he was able to secure a prestigious co-op position as an auditor at the Department of National Defence.
+In the summer of 1991 he was able to secure a co-op position as an auditor at the Department of National Defence.

-Later in 1990, when Allen was promoted to senior policy adviser on the Goods and Services Tax, McGregor (as he told a divorce lawyer) felt a shift in their relationship.
+Later in 1990, when Allen was promoted to senior policy adviser on the Goods and Services Tax, McGregor felt a shift in their relationship.
 At that time McGregor started acting bizarrely, complaining about pains in his throat, liver, eyes, pancreas and brain.
 He was convinced he was dying from a herpes infection, believing that swallowing a cold sore had triggered the dormant virus to spread throughout his body.
-After visiting a number of specialists no physical aliment was discovered; on the contrary, the doctors suggested his complaints were psychological.
-During this time neighbours heard the couple constantly arguing, often loudly.
+After visiting a number of specialists no physical aliment was discovered.
+The doctors suggested his complaints were psychological.
+During this time, the neighbours heard the couple constantly arguing, often loudly.